shapeshed/jekyll.shapeshed.com/_posts/2008-10-28-php_101_the_if_statement.md

 ---
 layout: post
 title: PHP 101 - The if statement
-excerpt: "I get a fair few requests from designers asking for help with basic PHP.
+description: "I get a fair few requests from designers asking for help with basic PHP.
 So I'm going to write a series on very basic PHP.
 It is not hard so let's start with a robot and the if statement. "
 categories: [PHP 101, PHP]
 ---